What Kind of Skater Are You?

-The Program costs $150 for skaters, plus $30 for Skater Insurance through the Canadian Roller Derby Insurance (CRDI).
+The 2015 Fall Training Program costs $150 for skaters, plus $30 for Skater Insurance through the Canadian Roller Derby Insurance (CRDI).
 Referees are considered volunteers and can participate in Fresh Meat Training and Officiating Training for free, but still require skater insurance.

 Open House Scrimmage!

-RDD is hosting an Open House during our League Scrimmage and Endurance Practice on Sunday, August 16th, 4-6pm and we hope you'll come meet some folks from our league, and see what RDD is all about.
+RDD is hosting an Open House Practice during our Intermediate Practice on Tuesday, August 18th, 7-9pm and we hope you'll come meet some folks from our league, watch the Bombshells practice their skills, try on some gear from Twelve Thirty Four Skate Company, and see what RDD is all about.

 When does the training program take place?